jeremyong/Selene/README.md

 The template parameters supplied explicitly are first `T`, the class you wish to register followed by `CtorArgs...`, the types that are accepted by the class's constructor.
+In addition to primitive types, you may also pass pointers or references to other types that have been or will be registered.
 Note that constructor overloading are not supported at this time.
 The arguments to the `SetClass` function are a list of member functions you wish to register (callable from Lua).
 The format is [function name, function pointer, ...].